 Canada’s gross domestic product unexpectedly shrank an annualized 0.2% in the second quarter, a sign the economy could have already entered a recession as higher rates sink in.
 But inflation accelerated in July to 3.3% and core measures remained at about 3.5%.

-The tone of Macklem’s speech clashed with the message coming from Canadian politicians in recent days.
+The tone of the speech clashed with the message coming from Canadian politicians in recent days.
 Before the Wednesday rate decision, three provincial premiers wrote to Macklem urging him to hold rates.

-Finance Minister Chrystia Freeland, after the announcement on Wednesday, made a rare public comment on monetary policy, calling it “a welcome relief for Canadians.”
+After the announcement on Wednesday, federal Finance Minister Chrystia Freeland made a rare public comment on monetary policy, calling it “a welcome relief for Canadians”.

 While Macklem did note the economy had been slowing since overheating in the first half of 2022, and that slower growth helped ease price pressures, he stressed the importance of getting inflation all the way down to the 2% target.